anu-bdsi/workshop-intro-to-linux/README.md

 ## Week 4 - Automating a variant calling workflow

-* Writing a bash script about analysing quality with FastQC
-* Writing a bash script about the rest of the workflow
+* Writing a bash script about the workflow
 * Using slurm to run jobs on the server
 * Writing a sbatch file
 * Parallel processing